 The River Otter Beaver Trial

 Beavers bring a host of benefits to the river’s environment and to the communities living within the catchment.
 Over the 5 year trial significant ecological benefits were observed through the creation of new wetland habitats.
 Wetlands are important areas for carbon sequestration and provide habitat for a variety of species.
-Additionally, the deep ponds and channels created by dams store water, slowing the flow and help prevent flooding.
-For example, beaver activity created a wetland habitat in farmland upstream of a flood-prone village, slowing the speed at which water reaches the settlement.
+Additionally, the deep ponds and channels created by dams store water, slow the flow and help prevent flooding.

 How is this helping Devon reach net-zero?